Summary

-The following information is provided as a courtesy to NH families who are home educating under RSA 193-A, and is not intended as legal advice.
-The New Hampshire Homeschooling Coalition strongly urges all parents and legal guardians to read and thoroughly understand the text of the education law applicable to the program they intend to implement prior to beginning that program.
+The following information is provided as a courtesy to families in New Hampshire and is not intended as legal advice.
+It is only applicable to those home educating under RSA 193-A. If you are using an Education Freedom Account or another educational pathway, you are governed by a different legal statute.
+Please see our Education Pathways page.
+We strongly encourage you to read and understand the text of the education law applicable to the program you intend to implement prior to beginning that program.

 Summary